awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 + VARCHAR \(CHARACTER VARYING\)
 + DATE \(DATE data type can be used only with text, Parquet, or ORC data files, or as a partition column\)
 + TIMESTAMP

+For DATE, you can use the formats as described following\.
+For month values represented using digits, the following formats are supported:
++ `mm-dd-yyyy` For example, `05-01-2017`\.
+This is the default\.
++ `yyyy-mm-dd`, where the year is represented by more than 2 digits\.
+For example, `2017-05-01`\.
+For month values represented using the three letter abbreviation, the following formats are supported:
++ `mmm-dd-yyyy` For example, `may-01-2017`\.
+This is the default\.
++ `dd-mmm-yyyy`, where the year is represented by more than 2 digits\.
+For example, `01-may-2017`\.
++ `yyyy-mmm-dd`, where the year is represented by more than 2 digits\.
+For example, `2017-may-01`\.
+For year values that are consistently less than 100, the year is calculated in the following manner:
++ If year is less than 70, the year is calculated as the year plus 2000\.
+For example, the date 05\-01\-17 in the `mm-dd-yyyy` format is converted into `05-01-2017`\.
++ If year is less than 100 and greater than 69, the year is calculated as the year plus 1900\.
+For example the date 05\-01\-89 in the `mm-dd-yyyy` format is converted into `05-01-1989`\.
++ For year values represented by two digits, add leading zeroes to represent the year in 4 digits\.
-Timestamp values in text files must be in the format `yyyy-MM-dd HH:mm:ss.SSSSSS`, as the following timestamp value shows: `2017-05-01 11:30:59.000000` \.
+Timestamp values in text files must be in the format `yyyy-mm-dd HH:mm:ss.SSSSSS`, as the following timestamp value shows: `2017-05-01 11:30:59.000000`\.
 The length of a VARCHAR column is defined in bytes, not characters\.
 For example, a VARCHAR\(12\) column can contain 12 single\-byte characters or 6 two\-byte characters\.
 When you query an external table, results are truncated to fit the defined column size without returning an error\.
 For more information, see [Storage and ranges](r_Character_types.md#r_Character_types-storage-and-ranges)\.
 For best performance, we recommend specifying the smallest column size that fits your data\.
 To find the maximum size in bytes for values in a column, use the [OCTET\_LENGTH](r_OCTET_LENGTH.md) function\.
 The following example returns the maximum size of values in the email column\.